TheMobyCollective/spyro-1/readme.md

 This project aims to decompile Spyro the Dragon to source code that will create a matching game executable.
 By achieving a byte-for-byte match, we can preserve the game and gain insights into its development.

+I started this project late last year, I've been working on it on and off.
+Now that I've broken the 40% complete mark, I think it's time to make it public.

 ![Priceless](.github/assets/priceless.png)

 ## Structure